sharetribe/flex-docs/src/docs/howto-transaction-process/edit-transaction-process-with-flex-cli/index.md

 ```

 From the list of processes, pick the one that you want to edit.
 In this
-tutorial we'll use process `preauth-with-nightly-booking`, version 1.
+tutorial we'll use process `default-booking`, version 1.
+You might have
-You probably have different processes in your marketplace, you could use
+different processes in your marketplace, so you can use those.
+However,
-those.
-However, you can check the content of this "nightly booking"
+you can check the content of this default booking example process online
-example process online from
+from
 [Flex example processes](https://github.com/sharetribe/flex-example-processes)
 Github repository.